Numerical approximation of McKean-Vlasov SDEs via stochastic gradient descent: Numerical study

-In Figure \ref{fig:kuramoto1}, \ref{fig:kuramoto2}, \ref{fig:kuramoto3} we plot the output curves $\Lc {\bf a}_m=(\Lc {\bf a}_m^1, \Lc {\bf a}_m^2)$ of the SGD algorithm versus the benchmark curves ${\bar\gamma}^{\text{MC}}=({\bar\gamma}^{\text{MC}}_1 , {\bar\gamma}^{\text{MC}}_2),$ for time horizons $T=0.5, 1, 2,$ respectively.
+In Figures \ref{fig:kuramoto1}, \ref{fig:kuramoto2}, \ref{fig:kuramoto3} we plot the output curves $\Lc {\bf a}_m=(\Lc {\bf a}_m^1, \Lc {\bf a}_m^2)$ of the SGD algorithm versus the benchmark curves ${\bar\gamma}^{\text{MC}}=({\bar\gamma}^{\text{MC}}_1 , {\bar\gamma}^{\text{MC}}_2),$ { for all values of the polynomial degree $n=3, 4, ..., 8$ and} for time horizons $T=0.5, 1, 2,$ respectively.
 Note that the approximation does not deteriorate as the time horizon $T $ increases.
 In particular, the slight loss of precision that can be observed towards the right end of the time interval can be explained by the choice of polynomial approximations.
 For instance, the gap between $(\Lc {\bf a}_m)^1$ and ${\bar\gamma}^{\text{MC}}_1$, which can be seen in Figure \ref{fig:kuramoto1} in the region $t\in[0.4,0.5]$, does not appear in the analogous plot of Figure \ref{fig:kuramoto2} (or Figure \ref{fig:kuramoto3}) after the same number of steps.
 This shows that the error does not propagate over time: this is mainly due to the fact that ours is a full history-type minimization algorithm, in that it approximates the minimum in \eqref{eq:minimization} over the set of the continuous curves on $[0,T]$.

+{ Finally observe that the algorithm works best for low values of the polynomial order, namely $n=3,4$.
+Indeed, typically the number of iterations needed to reach the target relative error accuracy $\varepsilon_m<1\%$ (cf. Tables \ref{tab:kuramoto1}, \ref{tab:kuramoto2}, \ref{tab:kuramoto3}) increase as higher values of $n$ are considered.
+For the best values of the mini-batch size, namely $M=100,1000$, this phenomenon seems less evident.
+However, we can see from Figures \ref{fig:kuramoto1}, \ref{fig:kuramoto2}, \ref{fig:kuramoto3} that the quality of the approximation deteriorates when the number of iterations does not increase with $n$.
+This can be interpreted as an overfitting phenomenon, which is expected as the benchmark curves ${\bar\gamma}^{\text{MC}}=({\bar\gamma}^{\text{MC}}_1 , {\bar\gamma}^{\text{MC}}_2)$ are relatively flat.}